cosmos/cosmos-sdk/UPGRADING.md

 ##### Proposer field to Proposal

 The `Proposal` state has been updated with proposer field.
 For proposal state migraton developers should ensure to call `v4.AddProposerAddressToProposal` in their upgrade handler.

+> This migration is optional, if chain wants to cancel previous proposals which are active (deposit or voting period) they can do this proposals state migration.

 ```go
 import (